-Online education is a procedure for acquiring skills and knowledge through electronic devices such as computers, mobile phones, laptops, etc., using the Internet.
-Online education makes it possible for tutors or mentors to reach all students more flexibly and teach them relevant skills more efficiently.
-The virtual learning experience is delivered through computer software, online course content, or some combination of both methods.
-Instructor communicates with students via online video (live or on demand), forums, instant messaging, and email.
+Online education is a way of gaining knowledge and skills through electronic devices such as computers, mobile phones, laptops, etc., using the Internet.
+It enables tutors or mentors to reach all students more flexibly and teach them relevant skills more efficiently.
+The virtual learning experience is delivered through computer software, online course content, or a combination of both methods.
+Instructors communicate with students via online video (live or on demand), forums, instant messaging, and email.

 The virtual class can be accessed 24 hours a day, seven days a week.
 This makes it time-efficient for professionals who juggle work, family, and study schedules to participate in discussions.
 Students can access their courses at any time of the day or night and have ongoing access to lectures, course materials, and class discussions.
 This is especially convenient for those who need to reread a lecture or take more time to reflect on some material before continuing.

 For example, students enrolled in the Engineers PRODUCED in Virginia program at the University of Virginia can complete all of their engineering classes online in a live format while gaining hands-on experience through strategic internships with employers across the state.
 If the convenience and flexibility of distance learning appeals to you, it's important to find a school with a proven track record of quality online teaching.
 Students taking a degree program or an individual online course will continue to be evaluated at regular intervals during their study period to assess their understanding of the course materials.
 With the latest techniques available, teachers can create engaging content for their online classes.
 Asynchronous online education gives students control over their learning experience and allows flexibility of study schedules for non-traditional students; however, this imposes greater accountability on the student.
 Sometimes, management cannot look beyond the bottom line and view online programs only as ways to increase income, and therefore makes no commitment to providing quality education to people who might not otherwise be able to access it.